DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-31-adding-an-accredited-provider-when-there-is-no-javascript-available.md

 We show an error message if the user tries to continue without selecting an accredited provider.

-If the accredited provider the user is looking for isn’t listed or there aren’t any results, the user can change their search, which takes them back to the initial search form.
+If the accredited provider the user is looking for is not listed, or the list has no results, they can change their search, which takes them back to the search form.